toreau/perl-presizely/README.md

 ### Chaining

 It's possible to chain image actions by separating them with a comma.
-Please note that the actions will not necessarily be performed in the order they are mentioned, but resizing is always performed first.
+Please note that cropping is always performed first, resizing is always performed second, while the other actions are performed in an arbitrary order.

 ```
 http://127.0.0.1:3000/1024x,q75,r90/http://example.com/image.jpg